DAOmasons/RuleBook/misc/compliance.md

 Ship Operators are integral to the Grant Ships project, playing key roles in maintaining the project's alignment with its core principles and objectives.
 Their responsibilities include:

+- **Conflicts of Interest**: Ship Operators strive to be fair and neutral in their allocation decisions.
+Operators should abstain from funding projects in which they have a personal, financial or political interest and must consider and evaluate all grant applications from a fair and neutral perspective.
-- **Assessment of Funding Requests**: Ship Operators are tasked with meticulously reviewing funding requests to ensure they are in complete alignment with the project's compliance policy.
+- **Assessment of Funding Requests**: Ship Operators are tasked with meticulously reviewing funding requests to ensure they are in complete alignment with this compliance policy.
 This involves evaluating the purpose, scope, and impact of each request to guarantee adherence to ethical and legal standards.
-- **Verification of Grant Alignment**: Ensuring that all grants support the Operators ecosystem is a primary responsibility of Ship Operators.
+- **Verification of Grant Alignment**: Ensuring that all grants support the Arbitrum ecosystem and are aligned with the theme of the funding round is a primary responsibility of Ship Operators.
 They evaluate grant proposals to confirm that they contribute positively to the ecosystem and align with its strategic objectives.
 - **Due Diligence**: Conducting thorough due diligence on grant applicants to assess their credibility and the feasibility of their proposals.
 This includes reviewing their past performance, reputation within the ecosystem, and the potential impact of their proposed project.
 - **Transparency and Reporting**: Ship Operators are responsible for maintaining transparency in the grant review process.
-This includes providing clear feedback to applicants and preparing reports that outline the rationale for grant approvals or rejections.
+This includes providing clear feedback to applicants and posting updates that outline the rationale for grant approvals or rejections.
-- **Community Engagement and Feedback**: Engaging with the broader community is a critical aspect of a Ship Member's role.
+- **Community Engagement and Feedback**: Engaging with the broader community is a critical aspect of a Ship Operator's role.
 They are expected to gather and incorporate community feedback into the grant review process, ensuring that the decision-making process is inclusive and reflective of the community's views and needs.
-- **Conflicts of Interest**: Ship Operators strive to be fair and neutral in their allocation decisions.
-Operators should abstain from funding projects in which they have a personal or political interest, and must consider and evaluate all grant applications from a fair and neutral perspective.
+This will be reinforced by periodic community votes on Ship Operators' performances.
 - **Policy Advocacy**: Ship Operators also play a role in advocating for and educating about the compliance policy and its importance in ensuring the integrity and success of the Grant Ships project.
 They are ambassadors of the project's values and standards within the community.
 - **Continuous Learning and Adaptation**: Ship Operators are expected to stay informed about the evolving dynamics of the Arbitrum ecosystem and adapt their evaluation criteria and processes accordingly.